Best Smart Thermostat 2026: The Complete Buyer’s Guide

 Amazon Smart Thermostat

-Smart, not to be deceived by the cheap price.
-The thermostat by Amazon has some smarts.
-It learns your schedule.
+The Amazon Smart Thermostat is one of the best smart thermostat that learns your schedule.
 It makes use of hunching to automatically set settings.
 And it describes your energy consumption in understandable English.

 The trade-off?
 Simple construction and none inbuilt sensors.
 However, when used together with an Echo Dot 5, you get room sensing with the speaker.
 For under $100, nothing beats it.